Spring Basin Wilderness

 This area provides for a unique combination of ecosystems, including: Palouse grassland province/wheatgrass, bluegrass, and sagebrush steppe.
 At present, there are no similar wilderness areas containing both of these ecosystems with this type of biological diversity.
 Most portions of the Spring Basin area appear in a natural condition and are primarily affected by the forces of nature.

-A closer look around will reveal a huge variety of wildlife species including mule deer, chukar, golden eagles, prairie falcons, bobcats, California quail, meadowlarks, and mountain bluebirds.
-Our friend, the northern bald eagle, is also an occasional winter resident.
+A closer look will reveal a huge variety of wildlife species including mule deer, chukar, golden eagles, prairie falcons, bobcats, California quail, meadowlarks, and mountain bluebirds.
+The northern bald eagle is also an occasional winter resident.

 Four plant species of special interest have been found within the area.
 Two species, Castilleja xanthotricha (yellow-hairy indian paint brush) and Astragalus diaphanus, are Federal candidates for listing under the Endangered Species Act.
 The other two, Penstemon eriantherus var. argillosus (fuzzytongue penstemon) and Pediocactus simpsoni var. robustior (Hedgehog cactus), are of limited concern within Oregon, according to the Oregon Natural Heritage Database.